 “One unit of time is recorded for each 15-minute increment of anesthesia time,” according to Medical Business Management.
 “For example, for a 63-minute procedure, one would receive 4.2-time units (four-time units x 15 minutes plus 1/5th of a time unit, or 0.2).”
 All this math is already giving us a headache.

 Based on Dr. Twardowski’s findings, it now becomes crucial (and potentially life-saving) to tell your doctor that you regularly consume marijuana.
 If you smoked one blunt five years ago, you probably don’t need to mention it.
 It never hurts to be as honest as possible with your doctor, especially before surgery.
 It’s every person’s nightmare to wake up during surgery and flop around on the table.

 Yes, even surgeons acknowledge this fear.
 They can tell when a patient needs more anesthesia based on their body twitches or if they become agitated.
 The correct dosage of anesthesia will knock you right out without you realizing it.
 “Usually you know you need more if the patient tells you they’re feeling uncomfortable or you notice them starting to grimace or start shifting around on the table,” Twardowski explained.

 The Problem With Marijuana and Anesthesia

 Unfortunately, increasing a patient’s anesthesia could invite some medical setbacks and complications.
-It may push “the danger of shutting off a patient’s respiration while still not achieving pain control.”
+It may push “the danger of shutting off a patient’s respiration.”
 Additionally, it’s possible to build up a tolerance to anesthesia—as with any substance.
-We can build up a tolerance to antibiotics, painkillers, opioids, marijuana, alcohol, practically everything.
+We can build up a tolerance to antibiotics, opioids, marijuana, alcohol, practically everything.